-As allowed by rules and regulations of the Securities and Exchange Commission, we are providing access to this proxy statement by Internet.
+As allowed by rules and regulations of the Securities and Exchange Commission (the "SEC"), we are providing access to this proxy statement by Internet.
 You will not receive a paper copy of this proxy statement by mail unless you request it.
 Instead, you were sent a notice (the "Notice") providing instructions on how to view this proxy statement and vote your proxy by Internet.

 If you requested a paper copy of this proxy statement, a proxy card is enclosed for your use.
 To vote by mail, please sign, date, and return the proxy card promptly.
 For your convenience, a return envelope is enclosed, which requires no postage if mailed in the United States.
 You may indicate your voting instructions on the proxy card in the spaces provided.
 Properly completed proxies will be voted as instructed.
-If you return a proxy without indicating voting instructions, your shares will be voted in accordance with the recommendations of the Board of Directors for Items 1 and 2 listed in the Notice of Annual Meeting of Stockholders.
+If you return a proxy without indicating voting instructions, your shares will be voted in accordance with the recommendations of the Board of Directors for Items 1, 2 and 3 listed in the Notice of Annual Meeting of Stockholders, and for a frequency of one year with regard to Item 4.